GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 1. The phase fractions (:math:`\nu_p`) and phase component fractions (:math:`y_{c,p}`) are computed as a function of pressure (:math:`p`), temperature (:math:`T`), overall component fractions (:math:`z_c`), and a constant salinity.

-2. Computation of the phase properties as functions of pressure, temperature, the updated phase component fractions, at a constant salinity.
+2. Computation of the phase properties as functions of pressure, temperature and the updated phase component fractions, at a constant salinity.

   a.
 Phase densities (:math:`\rho_p`)
   b.
 Phase viscosities (:math:`\mu_p`)
   c.
 Phase enthalpies (:math:`H_p`) for thermal models.

-Once the phase fractions, phase component fractions, phase densities, phase viscosities, phase enthalpies--and their derivatives with respect to pressure, temperature, and component fractions--have been computed, the :ref:`CompositionalMultiphaseFlow` proceeds to the assembly of the accumulation and flux terms.
+Once the phase fractions, phase component fractions, phase densities, phase viscosities and phase enthalpies--as well as their derivatives with respect to pressure, temperature, and component fractions--have been computed, the :ref:`CompositionalMultiphaseFlow` proceeds to the assembly of the accumulation and flux terms.

 .. note::
    The fluid model will always calculate the derivatives with respect to temperature irrespective of whether the flow solver is thermal or not.
 For isothermal simulations, the derivatives are ignored.